nsrr/apples-documentation/pages/README.md

 1,516 participants were enrolled since November 2003 and studied for up to 6 months over 11 visits, of which 1,105 were randomized to active vs. sham CPAP (REMstar Pro, Philips Respironics, Inc.) devices; the sham CPAP device closely simulates the airflow through the exhalation port and the operating noise of the active CPAP device.
 1,098 participants were diagnosed with OSA contributed to the analysis of the primary outcome measures.
 The study was completed in August 2008.

-The BDC NSRR APPLES dataset includes raw polysomnography files, as well as data on neurocognitive function (i.e., attention and psychomotor function, learning and memory, executive and frontal-lobe function), daytime sleepiness, the maintenance of wakefulness test, mood, quality of life, PAP adherence, vitals, weight, demographics and other baseline characteristics.
+The NSRR APPLES dataset includes as is and harmonized polysomnography files, as well as data on neurocognitive function, as well as data on neurocognitive function (i.e., attention and psychomotor function, learning and memory, executive and frontal-lobe function), daytime sleepiness, the maintenance of wakefulness test, mood, quality of life, PAP adherence, vitals, weight, demographics and other baseline characteristics.

 ## Methods